sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-21_the-basic-invocation-of-padmavati-according-the-padmavati-kalpa.md

 +++
-title = "The basic invocation of padmAvatI according the padmAvatIxa0kalpa"
+title = "The basic invocation of padmAvatI according the padmAvatI kalpa"

 +++
 The jinendra explained at length how the padmAvatI prayoga-s are